twolightsabovethesea/art-classification/README.md

 [Git Hub Pages](https://twolightsabovethesea.github.io/art-classification/)

 ## Project Description
 This project used paintings by Vincent van Gogh to determine if the the image was done by the artist himself, or done by a child.
-Machine Learning was used
+Multiple machine learning models were used to test loss and accuracy.